Harlock123/DirOpusReImagined/README.md

 * `%RPAF%` - Full Path All Files in the Right Panel .
 Each argument is separated by a space

 * `%LPAF%` - Full Path All Files in the Left Panel .
 Each argument is separated by a space

+* `%LPATH%` - Full Path of what is currently being shown in the LEFT Panel

+* `%RPATH%` - Full Path of what is currently being shown in the RIGHT Panel

 The `<Action></Action>` Parameter needs to be the actual command that you want to execute on clicking the button.
 The Parsed ARGS from the above parameters will be appended to the command line.